oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Note that JADN schemas may define their own extended type system.
 This should not be confused with the core types defined here.
 As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.

-The only entities in a JADN schema are types, and the only pre-defined relationship between types is "contains".
+The only core relationship between types is "contains".
-If application relationships (classes, methods, and inheritance, roles such as "owns" or "performs", etc.) are to be serialized, they must be modeled explicitly as extended types, perhaps with options and serialization rules.
+Extended relationships (class inheritance, roles such as "owns" or "performs", etc.) may be modeled explicitly as extended types, or potentially with options and serialization rules.

 #### 1.3.6.1 Instance Equality
 Two JADN instances are said to be equal if and only if they are of the same core type and have the same value